Academic Research

 Although newly established, the vision behind CISA has been years in the making.
 In 2020, Fr.
 A.E.
 Orobator, SJ, then president of the Jesuit Conference of Africa and Madagascar, initiated a conversation about developing a structured response to the challenges and opportunities of religious pluralism in Sub-Saharan Africa.

-This reflection was providentially strengthened by an invaluable gift: the distinguished scholar Daniel A. Madigan, SJ, who donated his extensive collection of Islamic studies publications to the Jesuits of Africa and Madagascar before retiring from Georgetown University in 2021.
-Now housed at Hekima University College, this meticulously curated collection forms the foundation of CISA’s academic and research endeavors.
+This vision was strengthened by an invaluable gift: distinguished scholar Daniel A. Madigan, SJ donated his extensive collection of Islamic studies publications to the Jesuits of Africa and Madagascar.
+Now housed at Hekima, this collection forms the very foundation of CISA's academic endeavors.

 CISA's initial focus is on Islam and Muslim-Christian relations, reflecting both the pressing realities of interfaith engagement in Africa and the wealth of resources provided by Fr.
 Madigan's collection.